intersystems/Samples-Readmission-Exercise/README.md

 docker system prune -a
 ```

 The docker-compose process will take a few moments, but once completed, the terminal session will not return control to you; it will appear static.
-Simply leave the terminal window open and proceed with the remaining setup steps in **Exploring a Complete Data Solution in InterSystems IRIS for Health**.
+Simply leave the terminal window open and proceed with the remaining setup steps in [Exploring a Complete Data Solution in InterSystems IRIS for Health](https://learning.intersystems.com/course/view.php?name=ReadmissionDemo).
 If you exit this terminal process, docker-compose will stop all the containers and stop the demo environment as a result.

 After you are done with the exercise, you can go back to the terminal session and press CTRL+C. Alternatively, and perhaps ideally, you can enter the following commands to stop containers that may still be running and remove them: